SineStriker/AceTreeModel/README.md

 # AceTreeModel

-Log structured tree model, recoverable and transactional history framework.
+Journeling tree model, recoverable and transactional history framework for editing application.

 This library is a sub-project of [ChorusKit](https://github.com/SineStriker/qsynthesis-revenge).